 All residents living within the City limits of Olivia vote at the BOLD School, 701 9th Street South, in Olivia.

-*Entrance to the Election site is located on the North entrance of the school.
+*Entrance to the election site is located at the North Entrance of the school.

 If you are not registered to vote or need to update your registration information, you may do so at the polling on Election Day.
 You will be required to provide proof of residency, when registering on Election Day.
 You can check the Secretary of State’s website to see if you are registered at your current address at https://mnvotes.sos.state.mn.us/voterstatus.aspx.
 Registrations (new or change in address or name) can take place prior to Election Day by completing a registration card and mailing it to the Renville County Auditor-Treasurer at 500 E DePue Ave.
 Ste 202, Olivia, MN 56277 or leaving it off at their office in the Renville County Court House.
 Registration forms are available at the Secretary of State’s website.

 If you did not register before Election Day, use any of the following proof of residence options to register at your polling place.